sopiot/scheduling-framework/README.md

 ### Prerequisites

-The simulator requires the following prerequisites:
+The framework requires the following prerequisites:

 - Ubuntu 20.04 or later
 - Git